VahidR/ttun/README.md

 To make this demo working automatically you should stop all containers before starting it.

-Why we need Caddy? - as ttun doesn't support HTTPS and we want to use Caddy for it.
+Why we need Caddy? - as ttun doesn't support HTTPS and we can use Caddy for it.